 - Light (optional) – I recommend a head light to keep your hands free!

 - Jack up your car.
 I have a QuickJack lift, but you can use any kind of jack.
 Make sure to put jack pads in the jack points to keep the jack from slipping and damaging the battery pack or side skirt.

-- For the rear plate, use a 10mm ratchet to take out about 12 screws.
+- For the rear plate, use a 10mm ratchet to take out about 12 bolts.
 The plate will simply come off.

-- For the front, also use a 10mm ratchet to take out the screws, but you’ll need a 15mm ratchet for 2 of them.
+- For the front, also use a 10mm ratchet to take out the bolts as well, but you’ll need a 15mm ratchet for 2 of them.
 They are near the battery pack.